freak07/Kirisakura_Raviole/Documentation/filesystems/fscrypt.rst

   may be used to overwrite the source files but isn't guaranteed to be effective on all filesystems and storage devices.

-- Direct I/O is not supported on encrypted files.
-Attempts to use direct I/O on such files will fall back to buffered I/O.
+- Direct I/O is supported on encrypted files only under some circumstances.
+For details, see `Direct I/O support`_.

 - The fallocate operations FALLOC_FL_COLLAPSE_RANGE and
   FALLOC_FL_INSERT_RANGE are not supported on encrypted files and will